OZTaekOppa/FastQHandler/README.md

 Example usage
 ```
-python3 fqlen_filter.py --input-seq test_dna.fastq --filter-len 100 --out ./ --t 1 --mem 2
+python3 fqlen_filter.py --input-seq test_dna.fq --filter-len 100 --out ./ --t 1 --mem 2
 ```

-+ The script will save sequences that pass and fail the filtering criteria into filter_passed.fastq and filter_failed.fastq, respectively.
++ The script will save sequences that pass and fail the filtering criteria into filter_passed.fq and filter_failed.fq, respectively.
-+ To generate a single outcome of filter_passed.fastq, please use **fqlen_filter_only (qlo)** script with a specific output file name.
++ To generate a single outcome of filter_passed.fq, please use **fqlen_filter_only (qlo)** script with a specific output file name.

 - Parameter explanation
 	1. python 3: Call python 3